 Meet Newark’s New High-Profile Evangelist

 Over the last decade-plus, as Newark turned a corner and its renaissance has gained steam under Mayors Cory Booker and Ras Baraka, many local individuals, businesses and organizations have played key roles in the city’s long-awaited revitalization.
-Front and center as one of Newark’s ardent evangelists has been Igor Alves (SASN ’04, GSN ’08), Co-Founder/CEO of DreamPlay Media, an award-winning creative media agency based in Newark and Lyndhurst, NJ.
+Front and center as one of Newark’s ardent evangelists has been Igor Alves SASN’04, GSN’08, co-founder/CEO of DreamPlay Media, an award-winning creative media agency based in Newark and Lyndhurst, New Jersey.

 Led by Igor, 38 and his filmmaker brother, Yuri, 36, who grew up in Newark’s Ironbound District, DreamPlay is a full-service shop specializing in brand research and strategy, creative development, graphic design and website development, email and social-media marketing, video production, and photography for some of the biggest clients in Newark and northern New Jersey, including Prudential, the New Jersey Devils, Nike, Horizon Blue Cross Blue Shield, Rutgers University–Newark, the New Jersey Symphony Orchestra, and several government agencies.